ForomePlatform/anfisa/doc/dev/rest/dtree_set.rst

 --------
 The request is partial analogue to :doc:`ds_stat`.
 Both methods are principal for support main :ref:`work pages<work_pages>` for two mechanisms of :term:`filtration` in the system.

+Inside instruction atom can be in an improper state, and there is error message in **err-atoms** for this case, and the Front End needs to show them.
+In some cases (usually if property name is not supported in dataset, or has improper type) the atom can be blocked.
+Only deletion of such atom is a proper operation.
+For blocked atoms the correspondent coindition in **cond-atoms** starts (leading element of top list) with ``"error"`` instruction, see details :ref:`here<error_condition>`.

 See also
 --------
 :doc:`dtree_counts`